Stacktical/stacktical.github.io/_posts/2019-07-24-dsla-listing-postponed-stacktical-partnership-p2pb2b.md

 We will make sure to share the ins and outs of our partnership in a dedicated post.

-Ultimately, this bad situation is a foundational step to a future where uptime, deposit, withdrawal and other exchange commitments, are backed with Stacktical's Decentralized Service Level Agreements and the DSLA token.
+Ultimately, this bad customer experience is a foundational step to a future where uptime, deposit, withdrawal and other exchange commitments, are backed with Stacktical's Decentralized Service Level Agreements and the DSLA token.

 It does help to have a taste of your own medecine.